pymc-devs/pymc/docs/source/developer_guide_implementing_distribution.md

 Some notes:

-1. A distribution should at the very least inherit from `Discrete` or `Continuous`.
-For the latter, more specific subclasses exist:`PositiveContinuous`, `UnitContinuous`, `BoundedContinuous`, `CircularContinuous`, which specify default transformations for the variables.
-If you need to specify a one-time custom transform you can also override the `__new__` method, as is done for the {`class`}`~pymc3.distributions.multivariate.Dirichlet`.
+1. A distribution should at the very least inherit from {class}`~pymc3.distributions.Discrete` or {class}`~pymc3.distributions.Continuous`.
+For the latter, more specific subclasses exist: `PositiveContinuous`, `UnitContinuous`, `BoundedContinuous`, `CircularContinuous`, which specify default transformations for the variables.
+If you need to specify a one-time custom transform you can also override the `__new__` method, as is done for the {class}`~pymc3.distributions.multivariate.Dirichlet`.
 1. If a distribution does not have a corresponding `random` implementation, a `RandomVariable` should still be created that raises a `NotImplementedError`.
-This is the case for the {`class`}`~pymc3.distributions.continuous.FlatRV`.
+This is the case for the {class}`~pymc3.distributions.continuous.Flat`.
 In this case it will be necessary to provide a standard `initval` by overriding `__new__`.
-1. As mentioned above, `v4` works in a very {functional}`Functional_Programming` way, and all the information that is needed in the `logp` and `logcdf` methods is expected to be "carried" via the `RandomVariable` inputs.
+1. As mentioned above, `v4` works in a very {term}`functional <Functional Programming>` way, and all the information that is needed in the `logp` and `logcdf` methods is expected to be "carried" via the `RandomVariable` inputs.
 You may pass numerical arguments that are not strictly needed for the `rng_fn` method but are used in the `logp` and `logcdf` methods.
 Just keep in mind whether this affects the correct shape inference behavior of the `RandomVariable`.
-If specialized non-numeric information is needed you might need to define your custom`_logp` and `_logcdf` {dispatch}`Dispatching` functions, but this should be done as a last resort.
+If specialized non-numeric information is needed you might need to define your custom`_logp` and `_logcdf` {term}`Dispatching` functions, but this should be done as a last resort.
 1. The `logcdf` method is not a requirement, but it's a nice plus!

 For a quick check that things are working you can try the following: